The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Dr. Jekyll and Mr. Hyde Syndrome

 So, I created the 405- Training Drill self-coaching forum to achieve two objectives- One develops repetition (reps) from a practice session of hitting five golf shots to a specific target area.
-Two- simulated playing conditions that create adrenaline from trying to get four of five golf shots into a specified target area to address the course conditions situation.
+Two- simulated playing conditions that create adrenaline from trying to get at least four of five golf shots into a specified target area to address the course conditions situation.

 The golfer’s adrenaline is similar to the elixir that Dr. Jekyll created in his lab that turned him into My.
 Hyde.
 If you don’t create adrenaline during your practice session or golf lessons, you’re leaving out a key component in your preparation for your golf game.